Dr Pete Jordan

 BEng (QUT), PhD (Cornell), MDiv (Duke), PhD (Queensland)

-Previously Pete was Research Fellow in the Faculty of Theology and Religion at the University of Oxford.
-Before that he was Research Coordinator in the Department of Materials at the University of Oxford, where he served as an external Program Adviser to the Templeton World Charity Foundation.
+Pete has been Research Fellow in the Faculty of Theology and Religion at the University of Oxford.
+He has also been Research Coordinator in the Department of Materials at the University of Oxford, where he served as an external Program Adviser to the Templeton World Charity Foundation.

 Pete is a Fellow of the Royal Historical Society and of the International Society for Science and Religion.